 - It is regulated by Central Government.

-- The entities who have a revenue of up to INR 10 lac are exempted from paying service tax
+- The entities that have a revenue of up to INR 10 lac are exempted from paying service tax

 Excise Duty –

-- It is imposed on the manufactures and the manufacturers imposes this on their products which is ultimately paid by consumers.
+- It is imposed on the manufactures and the manufacturers impose this on their products which is ultimately paid by consumers.